RyanMillerC/hacker-blog/_posts/2022-11-04-Deny-Application-Access-in-Keycloak.md

 ## Create the Role, Group, and Role Mapping

-The first step is to create a role, create a group, and map those together.
+The first step is to create a realm role, create a group, and map those together.
 It's a good idea to keep these the same name.

-I used `ocp-user` for my group and role name.
+I used `ocp-user` for my realm role and group name.

-### Add a New Role
+### Add a New Realm Role

 * On the left side navigation bar, select *Roles*
-* Add a new role
+* Add a new realm role named `ocp-user`

 ![Add a new role](assets/2022-11-04-Deny-Application-Access-in-Keycloak/01_add_role.png)

 ### Create a New Group

 * On the left side navigation bar, select *Groups*.
-* Create a new group
+* Create a new group `ocp-user`

 ![Create a new group](assets/2022-11-04-Deny-Application-Access-in-Keycloak/02_create_group.png)

-### Map the Group to the Role
+### Map the Group to the Realm Role

 * On the group page, select the *Role Mappings* tab
-* Map the `ocp-user` group to the `ocp-user` role
+* Under *Realm Roles*, select `ocp-user` to map the role to the group

 ![Map group to role](assets/2022-11-04-Deny-Application-Access-in-Keycloak/03_group_role_mappings.png)